grimmer0125/alphago-zero-tictactoe-js/README.md

 ## Features and done itmes of todo list

-1. Ported the AlphaGo Zero algorithms based on [alpha-zero-general](https://github.com/suragnair/alpha-zero-general).
+1. Ported the algorithms from [alpha-zero-general](https://github.com/suragnair/alpha-zero-general).
+Although its name is `alpha-zero-general`, it is based on AlphaGo Zero algorithm.

 2. Import pretrained models from [alpha-zero-general](https://github.com/suragnair/alpha-zero-general) and run alphago game algorithms on Browsers.
 `alpha-zero-general` is a project to supply general game AI training frameworks.
 You can extend that project and add yourself game rule codes and train AI model